 The striking leopard is one of the hardest large species to observe in Uganda, thanks to its nocturnal, solitary behavior and well-camouflaged coat.

-Historically, leopards were hunted for their beautiful fur; loss of habitat is now their greatest threat.
+Historically, leopards have hunted for their beautiful fur; loss of habitat is now their greatest threat.

 Information sourced from African Wildlife Foundation (Link to http://www.awf.org/